derickfay/testbank/README.md

 * selection or exclusions of questions for a particular test
 * generation of multiple versions of a test with questions and answers in different random order, and corresponding answer keys

 It's adapted from a FileMaker database and scripts I created years ago.
-Because it's a spreadsheet, you do need to be careful in editing not to overwrite formulas or ID fields
+Because it's a spreadsheet, you do need to be careful in editing not to overwrite formulas, ID fields (after initial creation), etc.

 v1.0 2018-02-03